exercism/elixir/README.md

 - Please open an issue before creating a PR that makes significant (breaking) changes to an existing exercise or makes changes across many exercises.
 It is best to discuss these changes before doing the work.

+- Follow the coding standards found in [The Elixir Style Guide](https://github.com/niftyn8/elixir_style_guide).

+- Watch out for trailing spaces, extra blank lines, and spaces in blank lines.

 - Each exercise must stand on its own.
 Do not reference files outside the exercise directory.
 They will not be included when the user fetches the exercise.

 - Please do not add a README or README.md file to the exercise directory.
 The READMEs are constructed using shared metadata, which lives in the